hlbao/Neuro-Evolution/README.md

-# evolutionary algorithm to find the best neural net architecture for face classification task.
+# evolutionary algorithm to find the best neural net architecture for the face classification task.
-see report thx
+See final_report.pdf for more details, thx.